bucknell-hci-2019/bucknell-hci-2019.github.io/designs/datavis_assn.md

 **Do something interesting!** I implore you to choose a topic that you find interesting and to dig into it.
 In the past, I've found that students sometimes gravitate towards the first cleaned data that they find.
 Don't let this limit the value of your output.
 What is a story that is _worth telling_ with data?
 What is a story that _people should see_ related to data?

 ### Your Technology
 There are a wide variety of data visualization tool you can use.
+Personally, I find p5js a joy for creative, expressive content (and we may use it again later in the semester)... but feel free to use whatever accomplishes your goals.

 - [**d3js**](https://d3js.org/): Probably the most popular data visualization library that is both powerful and flexible.
 However, it also has a steep learning curve - especially for people who are not comfortable with javascript and web programming.
 Given the very short timelines of our projects, I would only go this route if you have someone very skilled in web development on your team.